15 Oct Tips to Stay Active this Fall

 Chances are, you’re already performing daily tasks, like laundry and dishes.
 Challenge yourself to do a squat for every few pieces of clothing taken from the dryer, or do calf raises when putting dishes into cabinets.

-If you prefer a guided exercises program, use technology!
+If you prefer a guided exercise program, use technology!
 Exercise videos and apps are widely available and can help you work out independently from almost anywhere.

 Fall is synonymous with nice weather and plenty of outdoor activities.
 What are a few ways you and your family can get outdoors?